momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 Suppose the server supports Extended CONNECT and has a wss::// URL, but does not support bootstrapping WebSockets over this HTTP connection.
-In this case, a client trying to initiate a WebSocket handshake using Extended CONNECT will fail, and the client would need to fall back to trying the WebSocket handshake over HTTP/1.
+In this case, a client attempting to initiate a WebSocket handshake using Extended CONNECT will fail, and the client would need to create a WebSocket connection using the HTTP/1.1 Upgrade mechanism.

 This is why a SETTINGS_ENABLE_WEBSOCKETS settings parameter is needed.